Nikki Leonti: Career

 In 2018, she performed alongside Crystal Lewis, Stacie Orrico and Rachael Lampa for a special event called REUNITE CCM.

+In 2019, Nikki started working full-time as a songwriter for television and film, as well as theatrical and animation.
+She has written music in various commercials that include; Samsung, Aerie, Ford, Victoria's Secret, and Toyota, to name a few.
+She's had her original music featured in hundreds of television episodes and has been a consistent song contributor for the Disney Channel.

 Personal life

 Leonti was married in 1999 to Ryan Gingerich, lead guitarist of the Christian band, Scarecrow & Tinmen.
 They divorced in 2002, having become the parents of one daughter, Jaslyn (b.
 2000).
 They later discovered the marriage was never legally documented.
 In 2004, she married Aaron Dame and gave birth to their son, Jordan (b.
 2004).

 She married singer-songwriter Ryan Edgar on November 6, 2014.
 Ryan Edgar and Leonti have a daughter, Frankie (b.
 2015).